rizac/stream2segment/README.md

 # stream2segment

-A python project to download, process and visualize seismic event waveforms segments.
+A python project to download, process and visualize event-based seismic waveform segments.

+The key aspects with respect to widely-used similar applications are:

+* A db storage (sqlite or postgres) for downloaded data (and metadata)
+* A highly customizable processing module which can, e.g., create csv file outputs or store on the local file system the processed waveform segments.
-The program stores segments in a db storage (sqlite or postgres) and exploits its capabilities for building highly customizable processing modules for building csv outputs.
-The user can visualize the downloded segments and customize functions to plot in a web browser GUI exploiting the high capabilities of Javascript plotting libraries.
-Finally, a set of class labels can be defined to make the GUI a hand-labelling tool for supervised classification problems
+* A visualization tool to show downloded and optionally customized processed segments in a web browser by means of python we-app and Javascript plotting libraries.
+The user can also set class labels to make the GUI a hand-labelling tool for supervised classification problems, or to simply annotate special segments
+* A highly efficient, easy-to-use selection of segments for filtering data for processing and/or visualization.
+The selection can be performed on all segments metadata, it exploits the efficiency of SQL 'select' syntax and its simplified for non-experienced user with a documented and simplified custom syntax.

 ## Installation

-This program has been installed and tested on Ubuntu14.04, Ubuntu16.04 and Mac OSX El Capitan.
+This program has been installed and tested on Ubuntu14.04, Ubuntu16.04 and Mac OSX El Capitan
-The installation instructions below refer to the former (Ubuntu).
-In principle, Mac users can safely follow the same instructions below.

 ### Prerequisites